Playground at the NEW Zoo & Adventure Park

 The team partnered with Freedom House Ministries Learning and Resource Center to renovate its learning and resource center.
 At any given time, over 700 families in Brown County are coping with various stages of homelessness.
 Freedom House Ministries is the only homeless shelter in the Green Bay area that provides full services to homeless families, including single-father and single-mother families.
 As part of its mission, Freedom House Ministries seeks to address the full range of challenges with which family coping with homelessness are faced and provide a “hand up, not a hand out.
 Freedom House Ministries has a learning and resource center, where adult clients learn to develop financial-planning and financial-management skills.
 The Freedom House was challenged to meet its needs in this area through dilapidated technology and bulky classroom furniture.
 The team refurbished the Learning and Resource Center with new tables and chairs, and a large-screen television in order to better present visual aids and videos during educational sessions.
 They provided updated laptop computers and collected a wide range of motivational and educational books and other materials so that Freedom House’s clients and staff can further its goal of giving its families a “hand up” to move past homelessness.
 The team also provided a general facelift through new paint, flooring, and shelving, in order for the Learning and Resource Center to provide a comfortable and inspirational learning environment during educational sessions.

 The goal of this team project was to provide appropriate athletic footwear to underserved young athletes in Brown County.
-Non-participation in sports could increase the incidence of childhood obesity, which contributes to unhealthy lifestyle and future health risks.
-They focused on middle school partners for this project and provided shoes to Washington Middle School and Franklin Junior High providing over 150 pair of shoes.
+Non-participation in sports could increase the incidence of childhood obesity, which contributes to unhealthy lifestyles and future health risks.
+They focused on middle school partners for this project and provided shoes to Washington Middle School and Franklin Junior High providing over 150 pairs of shoes.

 LIVE54218 came out of a community question posed several years before about the health of our community.
 From that came the vision of LIVE 54218, a simple approach to lifestyle change with the following daily recommendations: 5 fruits and vegetables, 4 bottles of water, fewer than 2 hours of screen time, 1 hour of physical activity and 8 hours of sleep.
 The team helped create community awareness by running and promoting a launch at the YWMCA Healthy Kids Day.
 This included an oversized interactive game of Live54218 themed Twister, pre-event bingo, free giveaways and informational material.